SiaFoundation/siad/doc/api/index.html.md

 before it expires.
 Note that this timeout does not cover the actual download time, but rather covers the TTFB.
 Timeout is specified in seconds, a timeout value of 0 will be ignored.
 If no timeout is given, the default will be used, which is a 30 second timeout.
+The maximum allowed timeout is 900s (15 minutes).

 ### Response Header